laderast/magic-of-markdown/pandoc-zotero/notes.md

 ## Optional: Setting up a small YAML entry to simplify the conversion process.

 Optionally, you can configure the location of your .bib and .csl files by adding a small YAML entry at the beginning of your Markdown document.
 This makes running pandoc a little easier.
+Also, the citations can be processed within the Rstudio version of pandoc.

 ```
 ---